S1nd5/S1nd5/README.md

 * 🤔 Some of my work might not be presented currently publicly on this profile.
 I have couple of personal projects that are in wip and some old repos that are hidden.
 However, if needed i can showcase them.
 * ☠️ Most of my projects are documented... well in a specific way.
 Please don't do it like me and try to document your projects properly.
 I just had to get to the integrations world too fast :D
 * 🤑 Disclaimer: paid work is well documented up to high standards.
+* 🙌 Tips: If you think that documenting is boring, try to use new tools such as (Miro or some productive online tools).
+Finally the most important tip: never give up and keep trying.

 👉🏼 Check out my personal website [from here](https://lehtokari.com/Santtu-Lehtokari).